kobman/KOBman/docs/user-guides/KOBman-usage-info.md

 		$ kob --version --environment {some-env-name}
 	- **Command Arguments** :
-		- `--version/-V` - Display the version
+		- `--version/-V` - Display the version.
-		- `--environment/-env` - KOB environment that is installed on the host
+		- `--environment/-env` - KOB environment that is installed on the host.
-		- `{some-env-name}` - Name of the environment
+		- `{some-env-name}` - Name of the environment.
 	- **Examples** :

 		- greenlight 0.0.1 is an environment that is installed